deathworlders/online/content/books/deathworlders/chapter-52-autoimmune.md

 “They’ll have help.”

 “Right.
 This Entity.”
-Garl shook his coat out at the neck and growled. “...not lookin’ forward to meetin’ that thing.
+Garl shook his coat out at the neck and growled. “...Not lookin’ forward to meetin’ that thing.
 Seems kinda… Iunno.
 Morbid.”

 “Funny thing is, I thought it would’ve showed up by now…” Wilde began.
 He smirked when the tablet lying on his map pinged and lit up.
 Somehow, he just *knew* that the gods of comic timing had decided to smile on him.